mouheb1/aws-developer-associat-exam/README.md

 - When you invoke a function asynchronously, you don’t wait for a response from the function code.
 - **--dry-run**: Parameter checks whether you have the required permissions for the action without making the request, providing an error response.
 - You can only specify one launch template for an Auto Scaling group at a time, and you can’t modify a launch template after you’ve created it.

+- To detach an Amazon Elastic Block Store (EBS) volume from an EC2 instance, you need to follow a series of steps to ensure that the detachment is done safely and correctly:
+  1. Stop Any Applications or Processes Using the Volume
+  2. Unmount the Volume from the EC2 Instance
+  3. Detach the EBS Volume Using the AWS Management Console or CLI